pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/Localization/HowTranslationsAreHandledByTheSystem/Index.rst

   "typo3conf/l10n/[language key]/" is called the "language pack".

-For more detailed information about Frontend localization in TYPO3, please refer to the document "Frontend Localization Guide" (doc\_l10nguide).
+For more detailed information about Frontend localization in TYPO3, please refer to the document "Frontend Localization Guide".